kacf/mender/Documentation/update-modules-v3-file-api.md

 Unless all modules responded `No` in the `NeedsArtifactReboot` query, the `ArtifactReboot` state executes after `ArtifactInstall`.
 Inside this state it is permitted to call commands that reboot the system.
-If this happens, execution will continue at the next update module's `ArtifactReboot` (it will not be repeated for the one that called the reboot command).
+However, if this happens, execution will resume in the `ArtifactVerifyReboot` state, not the `ArtifactReboot` state.
+Therefore it is possible for some update modules' `ArtifactReboot` states not to run, if an earlier update module's `ArtifactReboot` state caused the system to reboot.
+To make sure this doesn't cause problems, one of the following conditions should always be true:

+* There is only payload in the artifact
+* All payloads just require a simple system reboot, with no reboots of peripheral devices
+* All payloads reboot only peripheral devices, not the host system
+* If there is a mix, all payloads that want to reboot the host system respond `Automatic` to the `NeedsArtifactReboot` query

 If all update modules in the Artifact returned `No`, then the state scripts associated with this state, if any, will not run either.